open-oceans/pyspotter/README.md

 ### pyspotter spotdata
 This tool was designed to get the datasets out of the spotter.
-It seems that API currently returns about a month of data, and the best way to group it was using dates.
+It seems that API currently limited temporal data, and the best way to group seemed to be using dates.
 This script uses the result JSON objects, and adds a date field from the timestamp to make the grouping easy, since timestamps are unique.
 This then writes these CSV file with column headers and can export both wind and wave data as needed.

 ```
 usage: pyspotter spot-data [-h] --sid SID --dtype DTYPE --folder FOLDER